• Skip to main content

 Cook the noodles as usual, drain off most or all of the water (most if you like a little broth in yours and all if you don’t need the broth) and to them add:

-soy sauce, tamari or miso (even better) – and just a side note, FERMENTED soy is actually good for you!
+side note: FERMENTED soy is actually good for you!
 These include soy sauces, tamari (wheat-free soy sauce) nama shoyu (raw, unpasteurized soy sauce), miso, tempeh and FERMENTED tofu and soymilk.

 a pinch of cayenne pepper